|

 and personal evolution of attitudes toward mothers who drank during

+pregnancy.
 I was afraid to announce that I was one of THOSE moms who drank

 while I was pregnant because of my shame and guilt, and the anger